QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

-These two alternative income processes are ready to be used in the framework presented in the section “Comparison with the Difference Equation Approach” in the [quantecon  lecture](https://python-intro.quantecon.org/perm_income_cons.html).
+These two alternative income processes are ready to be used in the framework presented in the section “Comparison with the Difference Equation Approach” in thid [quantecon  lecture](https://python-intro.quantecon.org/perm_income_cons.html).

 All the code that we shall use below is presented in that lecture.